-If you change your mind after the initial selection period has ended, the District will make every effort to accommodate your request, but it cannot be guaranteed.
-We are asking families to thoroughly research the options available to them by visiting reopening.dadeschools.net.
+If you change your mind after the submission of your declaration of intent, the District will make every effort to accommodate your request, but it cannot be guaranteed.
 This information will be guiding school building capacity, transportation, scheduling, and the hiring of teachers at each school.
-If a parent submits multiple Declarations of Intent (or schooling preferences), the most recent submission will serve as the official preference.
-In other words, the last submission will override earlier submissions.
-The submission period will end Wednesday, July 15, 2020.
+Transfers from MSO to the Schoolhouse will be considered at the end of the first grading period.

 Children scheduled to enter Pre-Kindergarten through 12th grade for the 2020-2021 school year need to be properly immunized or they will not be allowed to enter school.
 For more information, visit http://www.floridahealth.gov/programs-and-services/immunization/children-and-adolescents/school-immunization-requirements/index.html.
 The District strongly recommends that children get the flu vaccine.

-Students who attend Magnet Schools and schools with special programs can opt for My School Online; however, they may not be able to access all of the specialized course offerings available at their school.
+Students who attend Magnet Schools and schools with special programs can opt for My School Online.
 Magnet schools and schools with specialized programs may offer a hybrid model depending on their unique circumstances.
 Dual Enrollment courses will continue to be offered in partnership with local colleges and universities.
 Courses will be offered both online and on the college campus, subject to the instructional delivery model selected by the credit-granting college.
 AP/IB/Cambridge courses will continue to be offered at schools with these programs to the extent possible.